Introduction

 Preparing the Batter

-- Mix coconut water, coconut milk, yeast, salt, sugar, and baking soda.
+- Combine coconut water, coconut milk, yeast, salt, sugar and baking soda.

 Cooking the Appam

-- Heat an appam pan or non-stick skillet.
+- Heat an appam pan or a non-stick skillet.

-- Cook until edges are crispy and center is soft.
+- Cook until the edges are crisp and the center is soft.

 - Serve with vegetable stew or chicken curry.